Skydive/tcss/README.md

 __Within a terminal:__
 ```
-cd $ROOTDIR/gulp
+cd aggregate
-npm install
-npm run deploy
+cargo run -- deploy
 ```

 The build tool is written with great emphasis on configuration.
-It is written to apply specific 'procedures', each lying in `/gulp/proc`.
-Procedures in use include: `html, clone, js, css, php`.
+It is written to apply specific 'processors', each lying in `aggregate/src/processor` Procedures in use include: `html, clone, js, css, php`.

-The configuration for the build tool resides in `/config.json`, and outlines the procedures required, including specifying the output directory of the built files and supports passing arguments to each of the procedures.
+The configuration for the build tool resides in `config.json`, and outlines the procedures required, including specifying the output directory of the built files and supports passing arguments to each of the procedures.

 Global build modifiers include: `build`, and `deploy`.
 Where each modifies the behaviour of every procedure executed.
 Notably, 'deploy' exists for producing revisions and minifying code upon deployment.

 #### HTML
-The html procedure, in particular, is the most complicated.
+The htmlpages procedure, in particular, is the most complicated.
 For each page directory specified, the procedure seeks a ```template.html``` file, in the /src/pages/ folder recursively looking up directories.
 The ```template.html``` contains syntax which specifies the output files and how to construct them..

 The standard ```template.html``` file creates both ```content.html```, and ```index.html``` files.
 This integrates seamlessly with the ```sky-history.js``` library, providing seamless page transitions and hooking into browser history.

+See `aggregate/src/processor/htmlpages.rs`

 ### PHP
 #### Philosophy
 PHP is the most widely used language for backend.
 It has been proven to scale and is still widely used by many major companies.

-The principal argument here is so the society does not need to pay for webhosting, as the SRCF (Student Run Computing Facility) supports PHP by default.
+The principal argument for its use here is so the society does not need to pay for webhosting, as the SRCF (Student Run Computing Facility) supports PHP by default.

 #### Structure of Code
 The entire collection of possible backend php _actions_ has a common entry point `/src/php/index.php`.
 A switch/case statement is used to ensure the execution of particular scripts.
-This is bundled with a `.htaccess` file, to ensure that only index.php may be executed.
+This is (usually) bundled with a `.htaccess` file, to ensure that only index.php may be executed.
 This is added security, and guarantees only intended execution of code.

 The configuration of the backend resides in `/src/php/config.php`, where fields within the `$GLOBALS` associative array may be modified to alter the hostnames of the database server, list valid exceptions to return to the client, and provide information about where image uploads should reside.